 Baicalin, a Scutellaria baicalensis extract, has been found to have numerous therapeutic applications in liver and gut diseases by mediating apoptosis and immune response pathways.

-Review Article Baicalein Cholestasis Huang Qin
+Review Article Baicalein Cholestasis Liver Cancer

 High-throughput screening and bioinformatics technology were utilized in the extraction and study of baicalin from the dried root of Scutellaria baicalensis Georgi, an herb traditionally used in Chinese medicine.
 The research sought to understand the biological action of baicalin, particularly how it affects diseases related to the liver and gut.
 The effects were associated mainly with downstream apoptosis and immune response pathways, which are induced by upstream oxidative stress and inflammation.